Lilac Gin Fizz Cocktail – A Taste of Spring

 “Fizz” is a family of cocktails that are made with acidic juice like lemon or lime and carbonated water.
 Gin Fizz is a popular variation of fizz cocktails and is one of my favorite drinks to showcase homemade infused syrups like Lilac Syrup.
 Gin Fizz is traditionally made in a cocktail shaker by the glass but is easily made in a pitcher with ice and stirred as I do in this recipe.

-Lilac Ice
+Lilac Ice cubes

 Make a batch of lilac ice cubes by simply adding lilac flowers to your ice tray, filling it with water and freezing them until solid.
 The lilac ice adds an extra special touch to the glass that will wow your guests.

-Lilac Gin Fizz Questions:
+Lilac Gin Fizz FAQs:

 To make a non-alcoholic version of the lilac cocktail you can simply omit the gin and add more seltzer/sparkling water.